Raise Your Salary Raise Expectations –

-Sometimes, you may face that the interviewer is not getting ready to meet you the time and day specified by you.
+Sometimes, you may face that the interviewer is not getting ready to meet you at the time and day specified by you.
 Be assertive.
-Tell them that you’re busy on all other days.
-If they want to meet you when they need to wait maybe the other 2-3 weeks.
+Tell them that you’re busy on all other days if they want to meet you when they need to wait, maybe the other 2-3 weeks.
 That will do the trick.

-9. Break up the salary raise negotiation in two meetings for the better deal
+9. Break up the salary raise negotiation into two meetings for the better deal

 Sometimes it gets difficult to come to an agreement in one sitting.
-Thus, it’s wise to break it up in two meetings instead of one.
+Thus, it’s wise to break it up into two meetings instead of one.

 10. Build rapport by disclosing personal information

 Researchers have found that building rapport is a great tool for ensuring better deals.
 And the best way to do that is to disclose personal information.

 As the matter of the fact that the information you share should be unrelated information.
 Deal the whole thing in the following manner.